Gositi/discord-fs/README.md

 - Fix bugs or minor issues as they appear

 ### Next minor release (dev branch)
-- Store file metadata (mode, permissions, etc.)
+- Store file metadata (size, mode, permissions, etc.)
+- Allow the system to interact with metadata

+### Future minor releases
 - Unlimited file size by splitting into multiple messages

-### Future minor releases
 - Implement directories
 - Cache files for a short while after closing them to save bandwidth on downloads
+- Optionally saving files encrypted (with obfuscated filenames)

 ### Ideas for future major releases
 - Store FAT at Discord, only saving its location locally